Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 <a title="Unknown Corinthian pottery maker BCE, Public domain, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Corinthian_aryballos_depicting_the_trojan_war_from_1887_jahrbuchdeskaiserich_1200x500.jpg"><img width="512" alt="Corinthian aryballos depicting the trojan war from 1887 jahrbuchdeskaiserich 1200x500" src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/35/Corinthian_aryballos_depicting_the_trojan_war_from_1887_jahrbuchdeskaiserich_1200x500.jpg/512px-Corinthian_aryballos_depicting_the_trojan_war_from_1887_jahrbuchdeskaiserich_1200x500.jpg"></a>

-This model is a algorithm implemented in NetLogo and Python 3.
+This model is an algorithm implemented in NetLogo and Python 3.
 Disclaimer: the code might require updates since it was written in the 19th century.

 Overview of the algorithm: